MsVron/voice-enabled-zoom-bot/README.md

-Certainly!
-Here's the complete README.md file with all the sections combined:

 # Voice-Enabled Zoom Bot

 The Voice-Enabled Zoom Bot is a powerful application that allows you to interact with Zoom meetings using voice commands.
 By leveraging speech-to-text and text-to-speech capabilities, this bot seamlessly converts your voice input into text, processes it using the GPT language model, and delivers spoken responses back to the Zoom meeting.